cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-13-how-to-write-a-good-revision-letter.md

 ---
 layout: post
 title: How to Write a Good Revision Letter
-subtitle: M system to address major revisions and get my papers accepted
+subtitle: My system to address major revisions and get my papers accepted
 tags: research
 description: Dealing with a major revision is a challenging process in the life of doctoral students.
 In this post, I share my personal system and some useful resources that may help you to navigate the academic revision process with panache.
 keywords: